Are you finding hard to move your blog from a hobby to something a bit more professional but are finding it hard to get organised and stay motivated?

 You can get a cheap planner from a shop and if all you want to do is write your to-dos, your deadlines and appointments, it will be OK.

 But I found that having a planner that has been designed by productivity experts who know what you need to do to become more productive is a lot more useful than just bumbling along.
+And it's even better if you get a planner designed by a blogger.

 Best Blogging Planners: General Planners